 1 .
 It Keeps You from Panicking

-Having money in reserve for an emergency allows you to deal with your problem quickly and move on.
+Having an emergency reserve allows you to deal with your problem quickly and move on.
 When you don’t have that money available it’s easy to panic.
 Panicking forces you into stupid financial decisions that stay with you for months or even years.

 Being able to calmly deal with an emergency without emotional baggage does wonders for your stress level!